Army Benevolent Fund

-ABF The Soldiers' Charity, formerly the Army Benevolent Fund, is the national charity of the British Army.
+The Army Benevolent Fund, formerly ABF The Soldiers' Charity, is the national charity of the British Army.
 Since 1944, it has provided a lifetime of support to soldiers, veterans and their immediate families when they are in need.

-Last year, the charity spent £17.3 million supporting more than 70,000 members of the Army family in 68 countries across the globe, and funded 92 other charities and organisations to deliver specialist support on its behalf.
+In the financial year 22/23, the charity helped 70,000 people in 45 countries worldwide, and funded 74 other charities and organisations that deliver frontline services.

 History

-ABF The Soldiers' Charity was founded in 1944 as the Army Benevolent Fund.
+Winston Churchill’s War Cabinet discussed the formation of the Army Benevolent Fund a national charity for the British Army to ensure support would be available for soldiers, veterans and their families in peacetime.
+The Army Benevolent Fund was founded in 1944 as the Army Benevolent Fund.
 The demobilisation of soldiers after the two World Wars had put an enormous strain on Regimental and Corps charitable funds and highlighted the need for a national charity to give practical help to soldiers and veterans.
-Its first patron was His Majesty King George VI.
+Its first patron was King George VI, who was later succeeded by Queen Elizabeth II and then Queen Camilla.

-In January 2010, the charity rebranded as ABF The Soldiers' Charity and continues to support the Army family by giving grants to individuals and other specialist charities that help soldiers and their families.
+The charity continues to support the Army family by giving grants to individuals and other specialist charities that help soldiers and their families.
 It works with veterans from every conflict since the Second World War, including those from recent operations in Iraq and Afghanistan.